Tek073/CSE412/README.md

 -- I'm changing pokemon.
 Right now, it has FK references to attacks, abilities etc. But this makes it so those attacks, abilities are built-in to pokemon table, which would result in redundant info if pokemon has multiple items.
 I'm changing it so that FK references are in attacks, abilites etc. tables instead. <br/>
--- I simplified ER -> Relational conversion.
+-- ~~I simplified ER -> Relational conversion.
 Cards are now the user's collection; no separate collection table.
-Cards also have a count now. <br/>
+Cards also have a count now.~~ Cards are actually all cards in ALL user's collections.
+Still can use collection table for an individual user's collection. <br/>
 -- ~~Removing resistances, weaknesses table and putting them in pokemon.
 Since res/weak tables' primary keys are all of their attributes, there is no point in having them.~~ Never mind, could be more than one resistances or weaknesses, though I have not personally seen an example of that yet.

 In Progress - <br/>